Renewed fighting, refugees in south of Sudan

 During the popular consultations people from Blue Nile overwhelmingly asked for autonomy from Khartoum.
 The consultations were never held in Southern Kordofan.

-Qamar Dalman, an official with the South Kordofan branch of the SPLM, told Reuters that about 14 government soldiers were killed during the clashes in South Kordofan.
+Qamar Dalman, an official with the South Kordofan branch of South Sudan's dominant party, the Sudan People's Liberation Movement (SPLM), told Reuters that about 14 government soldiers were killed during the clashes in South Kordofan.

 "All the civilians had fled the area and the ones who were killed were from the government, not civilians," Dalman told Reuters by telephone.

-In Blue Nile, clashes and Sudanese air strikes Friday forced many people to flee, UNHCR spokesman Peter de Clerq said.
+In Blue Nile, ground clashes and bombardments by Sudanese aircraft Friday forced many people to flee, UNHCR spokesman Peter de Clerq said.

 "Between 2,500 and 3,000 people crossed into Ethiopia yesterday morning but the number will have gone up since then," he said.